NHMosko/favorite-directors/README.md

 # Favorite Directors
 A Python app for parsing IMDb ratings csv and generating a favorite director list, based on number of movies watched and average rating.

-_this is the backend counterpart to [favorite-directors-visualizer](https://github.com/nhmosko/favorite-directors-visualizer)_
+_This is the backend counterpart to [favorite-directors-visualizer](https://github.com/nhmosko/favorite-directors-visualizer)_

 ## How it works: